-Customer service can be a challenging job.
+Customer support can be a challenging job.
 Any team member who’s worked over the holidays, after a major product release, during a recall, or in any other difficult situation is well aware of this fact.

 Self-control allows reps to stay cool, collected, and professional regardless of their challenges.
 This attitude helps team members provide a good experience for the customer while also maintaining their professional standards.

 Customer service workers have direct interactions with customers.
 They may be the first or only line of defense against inappropriate or fraudulent transactions.

 On the other hand, representatives may be the only contact for customers who are legitimately facing extenuating circumstances.
 A good service team member can analyze a situation and make the right choice based on facts.